smsong/self-paced-treadmill/README.md

 ![GUI SPT](./doc/fig/gui_spt.png)

-* `Set`: Set treadmill speed to value in 'target'
+* `Set`: Set the treadmill speed to value in `target`.
-* `Stop`: Stop treadmill
+* `Stop`: Stop the treadmill.
 * `Calibrate Sensor`: Zero the force-plate data.
-Make sure the no weight is on the treadmill.
+Make sure that no weight is on the treadmill.
 Button turns to green when done.
 * `Calibrate Mass`: Measure subject data.
 Make sure the subject is standing still on the treadmill.
-Button turns to green when done.
+The button turns to green when done.
 * `Self-Paced Mode`: Start self-pacing controller.
 You can first make the subject walk at normal speed by the `Set` button then go to self-paced mode.
 * `Reset Tracking`: Reset subject speed and position tracking.
 Not recommended to reset during self-paced mode.
 * `Abort`: Abort software.